USA Network: MCA/Paramount ownership (1981–1994) and Time ownership (1981–1987)

 In fall 1982, the channel began running a mix of 1960s and 1970s Hanna-Barbera cartoons each weekday evening from 6:00 to 7:00 p.m. as part of the new USA Cartoon Express block, with sports programming airing after 7:00 p.m., which were rebroadcast during the overnight hours.
 Weekends featured a mix of movies, some older drama series and talk shows during the morning hours, and sports during the afternoons and evenings.
 Overnights consisted of old low-budget films and film shorts, and music videos as part of a show called Night Flight.

+By August 1983, then-Paramount head Barry Diller became more focused on having the network increase its relationship with the Madison Square Garden Network.
+This included a deal which made the USA Network a source for the Madison Square Garden Network programming and having the network also being more tied to sporting organizations which could air events in Madison Square Garden.

-Between 1984 and 1986, USA's programming focus began shifting away from sports, and shifted towards general entertainment programs not found on broadcast stations, including some less common network drama series and cartoons.
+Between 1984 and 1986, however, USA's programming focus began shifting away from sports, and shifted towards general entertainment programs not found on broadcast stations, including some less common network drama series, situation comedies and cartoons.
+Nevertheless, the network would still focus on airing World Wrestling Federation programs.

 For the 1985–1986 season, the channel had four hours of original and exclusive shows.
 One original series from the 1985–1986 season was the comedy Check It Out!.
 USA, wanting to become the flagship cable channel and compete directly with the broadcast networks, committed to 26 half-hours of part exclusive off-broadcast network and part original programming for the 1986–1987 season at an increase of $30 million.
 In one case, the channel picked up Airwolf for 58 off-network episodes, while commissioning 24 new episodes without the original cast.